henrik/remit/README.md

 <https://remit-on-remit.herokuapp.com/?auth_key=demo>

+Please keep in mind that it's meant to be used within Fluid.app so you get a GitHub panel on the side.
+Details below.

 ### Why commit-by-commit review?

 If you think truly continuous integration and delivery (perhaps with feature flags) is important, you may prefer not to work with pull requests as a rule.